TheBB/Dark/docs/_sources/index.rst.txt

 - Martha, Magnus and Mikkel, who are children of Ulrich.
 - Charlotte, who is the daughter of Noah and Elisabeth.
 - Elisabeth and Franziska, who are the children of Charlotte.
-- Jonas, who is the son of Mikkel.
+- :ref:`Jonas <jonas>`, who is the son of Mikkel.
 - :ref:`Silja <silja>`, who is the product of :ref:`Hannah <hannah>`’s time travel.
 - Agnes and Noah, who are the children of Silja.

-In particular, Martha, Jonas, the nameless man, Tronte, Ulrich, Mads, Magnus, Mikkel, Charlotte and Elissabeth are all descended from themselves, and could clearly not exist in a world without time travel.
+In particular, Martha, Jonas, the nameless man, Tronte, Ulrich, Mads, Magnus, Mikkel, Charlotte and Elisabeth are all descended from themselves, and could clearly not exist in a world without time travel.
 A point could be made that Silja is organic, since she is the daughter of Hannah and Egon, who are both also organic.
 In this case